NOTICE: Harsh language ahead!

 Satori nods, then both girls flinch when the flowers to their lefts screech loud enough to cause the soil to vibrate.

-The girls quickly stand on their own and begin their run, knowing all-too-well that whenever a monster screeches like that, hell breaks loose somehow, and it does, yet again.
+The girls quickly stand on their own feet and begin their run, knowing all-too-well that whenever a monster screeches like that, hell breaks loose somehow, and it does, yet again.

 Behind and besides them, countless withered and decaying flowers rush through the earth like hungry sharks in the water, their stems swimming trough the soil with ease, wriggling their roots and vines around, threatening to impale the girls as they rapidly surround them.